Pakistan clerics calls for protests against polio worker killings

 The killings of the health workers struck a similar nerve, Ashrafi said.
 The girls got a small stipend for their work but were motivated to try to help children, he said.

-"You think they went out to administer the drops despite the threats and risked their lives for 200 rupees (1.2 pounds) a day?
+"You think they went out to administer the drops despite the threats and risked their lives for 200 rupees ($2) a day?
 They were there because of their essential goodness," he said.